Framework

 Ideally most route loaders can resolve their data within a short moment, removing the need to render a placeholder spinner and simply rely on suspense to render the next route when it's completely ready.
 When critical data that is required to render a route's component is slow though, you have 2 options:

-• Split up your fast and slow data into separate promises and defer the slow data until after the fast data is loaded (see deferred-data-loading)
+• Split up your fast and slow data into separate promises and defer the slow data until after the fast data is loaded (see the Deferred Data Loading guide).

 • Show a pending component after an optimistic suspense threshold until all of the data is ready (See below).